lucianpls/QB3/QB3.md

 QB3 is based on encoding individual 4x4 micro blocks.
 The pixels within the microblock are scanned in a locality preserving order.
-For version 1.0, the order is the legacy [Morton](https://en.wikipedia.org/wiki/Z-order_curve) order, while version 1.1 introduces the [Hilbert curve](https://en.wikipedia.org/wiki/Hilbert_curve), which generates more efficient encoding.
+For version 1.0, the order is the legacy [Morton](https://en.wikipedia.org/wiki/Z-order_curve) order, while version 1.1 introduced the [Hilbert curve](https://en.wikipedia.org/wiki/Hilbert_curve), which generates a more efficient encoding.
-Within a band, blocks are aranged in row-major order.
+Within each band, blocks are aranged in row-major order.
 In case of multi-band images, band to band decorrelation per pixel can be used.
 A band can be either a core band, in which case is left unmodified, or a derived band, in which case pixel values from one of the core bands is subtracted from the raw values.
 The values encoded are the differences between the current and the previous value, per band.
 The previous